Bhutan at the 2020 Summer Olympics: Shooting

 Bhutan was represented by one female athlete at the 2020 Summer Olympics in shooting: Kunzang in the women's 10 m air rifle.
 She qualified via a universality place from the Tripartite Commission.
 This was Kunzang's second appearance at the Olympics.
 On 24 July, she participated in the qualifiers of the women's 10 m air rifle.
-She got 681.1 points, putting her in 43rd place overall, failing to advanced to the final.
+She got 681.1 points, putting her in 43rd place overall, failing to advance to the final.